nphoangquan/social_media/README.md

-## Overview

-This is my final-year project - Social Media Platform.
+## Introvertia Social Media

+Introvertia is a fully functional social media platform with multiple features built with NextJS.

+Leave a star if you like what you see ⭐

 ## Key Features